EPC Band F

 So you can see an F rating is pretty poor.

 However it’s still not as poor as a G but you’ll going to have to make some energy efficiency improvements to get it to the magical number of at least an E39.
+From 2025 this is expected to be increased to an EPC band C.

 So Why Does A Home Have An Energy Efficiency Rating Of An F?